 Preparation H (regular without pain relief)

 In the case of a prolapsed vent you will want to act quickly.
 A prolapsed vent is more likely to happen in young hens and often after passing a particularly large egg.
-When passing the egg, it will basically pull part of the oviduct inside out and pull it out of the vent.
+When passing the egg, it will basically pull part of the oviduct inside out, pulling it out of the vent.
 Clean the area well (being very gentle) and apply Preparation H to reduce swelling so you can gently push everything back in the vent.
 Spray the area with Vetericyn twice a day and keep the hen separated for at least a couple days to monitor her.

 Saline Solution is great for washing out eye injuries or cleaning dirt from the eye area

 Comes in handy packets, Sav-A-Chick can be a lifesaver for a chicken in distress.
-From a chick failing to thrive to heat stroke to the shock of predator attack it’s great to mix into the water for any bird in the hospital ward to speed along healing.
+From a chick failing to thrive, to heat stroke, to the shock of predator attack, it’s great to mix into the water for any bird in the hospital ward to speed along healing.